Protect Your Investment: Prosthetic Care Essentials

 2. Dry

 Pat dry with a lint-free cloth or let air dry completely.
-Never put away wet—moisture can cause issues.
+Never put away wet—moisture can cause mold and mildew.

 3. Powder

-Dust with cornstarch or renewal powder to remove tackiness and restore a smooth, silky texture.
+Dust with cornstarch to remove tackiness and restore a smooth, silky texture.
+Avoid talcum powder — use cornstarch only.

 Deep Cleaning (Weekly)